o-ran-sc/archived-portal-ric-dashboard/dashboard/app-mgr-client/README.md

 ## Eclipse and STS Users

-The Swagger Codegen maven plugin is not supported in Eclipse/STS.
-You can limp along by taking these steps:
+The source folder should be generated automatically by the Swagger Codegen maven plugin and should also appear on the build path in Eclipse/STS, but if not, follow these steps:

 1. Generate the code using maven: mvn install